Swarnashree/swarnashree.github.io/index.md

 I'm currently a technical analyst at **Goldman Sachs**, Bangalore working on very interesting projects.
 I completed my BE Degree in Information Science and Engineering from [**PES Institute of Technology**](https://www.pes.edu/), Bangalore (Batch of 2014-2018).
 I'm most interested in tackling problems in the **Machine Learning**, **Natural Language Processing** and **Computer Vision** domains.

+## Updates
+- 04/01/2021 Received a fast-track promotion to Technical Associate at Goldman Sachs

 ## Publications
 - [***Real-Time Headgear Detection in Videos Using Deep Learning Based Feature Extraction with A Supervised Classifier***](https://doi.org/10.34048/ADCOM.2018.Paper.9)